NASAWorldWind/WorldWindJava/CONTRIBUTING.md

-# Contributing to Web WorldWind
+# Contributing to WorldWind Java

 #### Table of Contents